Panthers waive struggling QB Mayfield, a former No. 1 pick

 San Francisco’s Jimmy Garoppolo, Jacksonville’s Trevor Lawrence and Baltimore’s Lamar Jackson all suffered injuries over the weekend.

-Panthers interim coach Steve Wilks said once he informed the quarterbacks that Darnold would be the team’s starter and Walker would be the backup this Sunday at Seattle.
+Panthers interim coach Steve Wilks said Mayfield asked for his release once he informed the quarterbacks that Darnold would be the team’s starter and Walker would be the backup this Sunday at Seattle.

 “Baker has been nothing but a professional since he’s been here, a complete pro,” Wilks said.
 “I have tremendous respect for him.”